danteocualesjr/processes-review/README.md

 # processes-review
 Review of C processes
-* [ ] How do you run a C program?
+* [x] How do you run a C program?
 What are the advantages?
+- you compile it int an executble file
+- this gives you, speed, control, closer to the machine code,

+* disadvantages
+- you do alot of work

 ### Can you do a,
 * [ ] fork,